hamzafareed01/Scrolling-Game-Python/README.md

 A harm and a benefit character move across the screen from top to bottom, and upon collision with the player will either reduce game lives or increase score.

-This project includes combination of blocks, conditional statements and loops.
+This project includes a combination of blocks, conditional statements, and loops.